- Scope

 Also relevant to this decision are that:

-- We are legally required to make the document available to the public, so the document must be published on the Council’s website
+- We are legally required to make the documents available to the public, so the documents must be published on the Council’s website.
+The cost of sending this to all is prohibitive and disproportionate.

 - We have and will always assist with accessible versions on request